 But wait, this is about how to make a good resume!

 I know hun, but rest assured writing a great resume means writing a great cover letter to go along with it.

-The cover letter allows you to go into more in depth examples of your work history, qualifications, and professional expertise and really demonstrate that you’re the best candidate for the role.
+Submit a cover letter to go into more in depth examples of your work history, qualifications, and professional expertise and really demonstrate that you’re the best candidate for the role.